A Review of Elle Macpherson Lingerie, From a Designer’s Point of View

 I wanted to be scientific about my review, so decided to seek a non-designer opinion on the products.
 I took snapshots of myself in a couple bra/panty sets and sent them to the long-distance BF for unbiased feedback.

 “Number 1!!!!” was Lux Noir.
 I can see why it got such rave feedback.
 The lining gave support and a smooth silhouette, while the balconet construction provided plenty of natural lift without relying on excess padding.
 It felt like the best version of a natural shape and I felt sexy in a not-trying-too-hard way.
 The panty was more coverage than I personally prefer, but is a great, flattering option for ladies who like a more covered booty.

 Greta felt super sexy!
 The panty was just revealing enough, but managed to stay totally in place and steer clear of the dreaded VPL.
 The demi bra was so demi that I was spilling out… in a good way.
 It was an unusually square shape, with the straps and bra-top forming almost a right angle, and this surprised me by creating an incredibly sexy frame for my decolletage….

 LINGERIE DESIGNER LAURA:

 Greta’s laces were gorgeous!
-Guipure lace is more bulky than other laces and has zero stretch–so it’s a more challenging material to design with.
+Guipure lace is bulkier than other laces and has zero stretch, so it’s a more challenging material to design with.
 But here, it’s cleverly combined with detailing in stretch satin that provides enough give to compensate for the lace.
 In addition to its structural benefits, the combination of materials adds textural variety and interest.
 So sexy!